The Serre-Swan Theorem in supergeometry

 The main result in this article is the following analogue of the Serre-Swan theorem for locally ringed superspaces. \begin{theorem} Let $(X,\O_X)$ be a locally ringed superspace and $A=\Gamma(X,\O_X)$.
 Assume that every locally free supersheaf of bounded rank is acyclic and generated by finitely many global sections.
 Then the functor $\S$ defines an equivalence of categories from the category $\SFgp{A}$ of finitely generated superprojective right $A$-supermodules to the category $\Slfb{X}$ of locally free supersheaves of bounded rank over $X$. \end{theorem}

-The proof of the above theorem follows the proof given in \cite{Archana} and we use \cite{Westra} for the required supercommutative algebra.
+The proof of the above theorem follows the proof given in \cite{Archana}, \cite{Morye-2013} and we use \cite{Westra} for the required supercommutative algebra.
 Perhaps the Serre-Swan theorem in supergeometry is known to experts in the area.
 However, we did not find a reference for this result.

 This article is organized as follows.
 In Section \ref{prelim}, we recall basic definitions and some results related to supercommutative rings and supermodules.
 We define locally ringed superspaces and supersheaves in Section \ref{sec-basics-supersheaves}.
 Furthermore, we show in this section that the sheaf associated to a presheaf of superrings is again a sheaf of superrings, and the stalk at a point is a superring.
 In Section \ref{sec-category-sheaves-of-supermodules}, we define basic notions related to sheaves of supermodules, including sheaves generated by global sections and locally free supersheaves.
 The notions and constructions developed in this section are similar to the standard constructions in sheaf theory.
 We developed these notions in the context of supergeometry.
-In Section \ref{sec-adjoint-pair}, we define $\S$ functor and we study properties of adjoint pair $\S$ and the global section functor $\Gamma$.
+In Section \ref{sec-adjoint-pair}, we start with a ringed superspace $(X,\O_{X})$, and we define a presheaf $\P(M)$ associated to $\O_X(X)$-supermodule $M$ by $\P(M)(U)=M\otimes_{\O_X(X)}\O_X(U)$.
+We consider $\S(M)$ to be the sheaf associated to $\P(M)$.
+This defines a functor $\S$ from the category of $\O_X(X)$-supermodules to the category of $\O_X$-supersheaves.
+We show that $\S$ and the global section functor $\Gamma$ are adjoint pairs and we study their properties.
 In the penultimate section \ref{sec-super-serre-swan}, we prove Theorem \ref{intro-main-theorem}.
-In the last section we give examples of affine superschemes and split supermanifolds for which Theorem \ref{intro-main-theorem} holds.
+In the last section we give examples of affine superschemes and smooth supermanifolds for which Theorem \ref{intro-main-theorem} holds.